-WATER CRAFT: State laws require power boats and personal watercraft to: “be 200’ from shore, give a wide berth to rowboats, canoes, kayaks and sailboats, avoid water safety zones (bathing areas), maintain reasonable speed, avoid water fowl and refrain from prolonged circling, racing, wake jumping or other repetitive activities that may harass others.”
+WATER CRAFT: State laws require power boats and personal watercraft to: “be 200’ from shore, give a wide berth to rowboats, canoes, kayaks, paddle boats and sailboats, avoid water safety zones (bathing areas), maintain reasonable speed, avoid water fowl and refrain from prolonged circling, racing, wake jumping or other repetitive activities that may harass others.”
 Dial 911 & ask for the Maine Warden Service when you observe illegal behavior.

 COURTESY BOAT INSPECTION (CBI): The Long Pond Association and the Town of Parsonsfield fund a CBI Program @ the boat ramp.
 CBIs are there on weekends between Memorial Day and Labor Day.

 NOISE: Be considerate of your neighbors, especially after 10:00PM.
 Parsonsfield has a noise ordinance regarding dogs barking for prolonged periods during the day and at night.

 LEASH LAW: The Town of Parsonsfield has a leash law which applys to the area around the lake.
 Pets should be under your control at all times.
 Please clean up after your pet.
 Questions?
 Call Animal Control Officer, Kristen Russel-Perkins (207-807-9071) or her Deputy, Sean Perkins (207-608-1257)

 YARD LIGHTS: Be considerate of your neighbors’ comfort when illuminating your property or shorefront for an extensive amount of time.